-The results of the historical ensemble scenario show that TMWA's water supply is more than resilient enough to withstand a repeat of any of the major droughts on the Truckee River system on record and not sustain any shortages, even at demand levels projected out to the end of the century (175% higher than current demand levels).
-Model results show that TMWA's total upstream storage never drops below 40,000 AF, with a median end of month storage value of 52,000 AF throughout the 80-year simulation (Figure 3-6).
+The results of the historical ensemble scenario show that TMWA's water supply is more than resilient enough to withstand a repeat of any of the major droughts on the Truckee River system on record and not sustain any shortages, even at demand levels projected out to the end of the century (70% higher than current demand levels).
+Model results show that TMWA's total upstream storage never drops below 40,000 AF, with a median end of month storage value of 52,000 AF throughout the 80-year simulation.
+Each bar in Figure 3-6 represents the worst of the eight GCM traces for that particular year in terms of available supply for TMWA.
 No shortages were observed at any point under any of the historical drought scenarios through the year 2098.
 TMWA's modeling clearly demonstrates the robustness of the regional water supply to meet projected water demands 80 years into the future under the most extreme hydrologic conditions ever recorded on the Truckee River system.